mistletoe235/microblocksCN_electron/README.md

 ```

 Once the build is complete, the packaged application will be located in the dist folder in the project's root directory.

+---

+## Check Out Our Product: CoCube Desktop AI Educational Robot

+If you find this project helpful, you might love our main product, **CoCube**!

+**CoCube** is a desktop-level AI educational robot, jointly developed by Master's and PhD teams from Shanghai Jiao Tong University and Fudan University.
+It aims to open the door to artificial intelligence for teenagers by creating an interactive, fulfilling, and fun creative platform.
+CoCube stimulates students' curiosity and creativity by enabling them to design AI robots, from simple programming to building complex interactive systems, helping them turn their ideas and inspiration into reality.

+👉 **Visit our [Official Website](https://wiki.cocube.fun/) to learn more!**